N6-methyl-lysine oxidase

-The 3 substrates of this enzyme are N6-methyl-L-lysine, H_{2}O, and O_{2}, whereas its 3 products are L-lysine, formaldehyde, and H_{2}O_{2}.
+The three substrates of this enzyme are N6-methyllysine, water, and oxygen.
+Its products are L-lysine, hydrogen peroxide and formaldehyde.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-NH group of donors with oxygen as acceptor.
 The systematic name of this enzyme class is N6-methyl-L-lysine:oxygen oxidoreductase (demethylating).
 Other names in common use include epsilon-alkyl-L-lysine:oxygen oxidoreductase, N6-methyllysine oxidase, epsilon-N-methyllysine demethylase, epsilon-alkyllysinase, and 6-N-methyl-L-lysine:oxygen oxidoreductase (demethylating).